muktihari/fit/docs/usage.md

 Note:

-- By default, Encoder use protocol version 1.0 (proto.V1), if you want to use protocol version 2.0 (proto.V2), please specify it using Encode Option: WithProtocolVersion.
+- By default, Encoder will use protocol version in FileHeader for each FIT file, if it's not specified, it will use protocol version 1.0 (proto.V1).
+If you want to use specific protocol version for the entire encoding regardless the value in FileHeader, please use this Encode Option: WithProtocolVersion.
 See [Available Encode Options](#Available-Encode-Options)
 - Encoder already implements efficient io.Writer buffering, DO NOT wrap io.Writer (such as \*os.File) with buffer such as using \*bufio.Writer; Doing so will greatly reduce performance.

 ### Encode RAW Protocol Messages